Aliases for CCL22 Gene

 CCL22 (C-C Motif Chemokine Ligand 22) is a Protein Coding gene.
-Diseases associated with CCL22 include atopic dermatitis and atopic keratoconjunctivitis.
-Among its related pathways are Chemokine Signaling and PEDF Induced Signaling.
+Diseases associated with CCL22 include Atopic Dermatitis and Atopic Keratoconjunctivitis.
+Among its related pathways are Peptide ligand-binding receptors and ERK Signaling.
 GO annotations related to this gene include chemokine activity.

 UniProtKB/Swiss-Prot for CCL22 Gene